 The body of the dresser was going to get some color fun.
 I wanted to contrast the wood, bring out those brass accents, and really give it modern vibe.

 Just look at the before and after on these pulls done in a minute.
 Can’t get much easier than that.
-Okay, so now the cabinet is prepped with stain and pulls are polished ready to go back on, but…I have to add a topcoat.
+Okay, all is ready, but…I have to add a topcoat.

 With my semi-gloss white and micro foam roller, I had this done in no time.
 I did a base primer coat with Kilz, then two coats of paint letting cure in between.